pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/InsertStatements.md

   }
 }

-Upsert clauses have an additional, special ``Updates/excluded`` qualifier for referring to a row that failed to insert.
+Upsert clauses have an additional, special argument for referring to a row that failed to insert.

 ```swift
 @Row {